McTavishLab/physcraper/docs/mds/DataExploration.md

 </div></blockquote>

-This is the simplest command line tree comparison run:
+This is the simplest command line for comparison of two trees:

     tree_comparison.py  [-h] [-d DIRECTORY_NAME] [-o DIRECTORY_NAME]

-It compares the original tree in the `inputs` folder and the updated tree in the `outputs` folder.

 For example:

     tree_comparison.py -d docs/examples/pg_55_web/ -o pg_55_comparison

+It compares the original tree from the `inputs` folder and the updated tree from the `outputs` folder.
+It uses the rooting functions described above to ensure the two trees have the same root.
+By default, it will root trees based on the [OpenTree Taxonomy](https://tree.opentreeoflife.org/about/taxonomy-version/ott3.2).

 Alternatively, you can pass in OpenTree taxonomic ids (OTT ids) of two or more taxa from the input tree to use as outgroups to root both trees.